-The progress plan mentioned in the first subsection, litera b, should contain the key decision dates.
 The Petroleum Safety Authority Norway coordinates the distribution of decisions made by the Petroleum Safety Authority Norway and the Norwegian Environment Agency to the responsible party who applied for consent.
 The Petroleum Safety Authority Norway does not issue consent until all relevant permits are in place.